Can I visit the puppies?

 Your puppy is not the only puppy.
 By protecting all of our puppies from stress and disease that could be brought on by high traffic, we are protecting your puppy.
 Just think about how you would feel if someone who just wanted to see his or her pup happened to bring in stress or illness that would cause us to lose a litter and you to lose your future puppy.
 We have heard from many people that pet stores, other breeders, or other kennels let clients visit puppies; the reality is that their number one concern is selling a puppy.
 Also, will those people be there to support you, replace the puppy, or guide you in the days, weeks, or years after you get your puppy home?
 Are they willing and capable to help you with training, breeding, behavioral, or health questions.
 Just because someone allows you to see the puppy, it does not indicate the quality of dog or of service you will receive throughout the puppy’s lifetime.

 An ounce of prevention is worth a pound of cure.
 We take great care and much time caring for all of our dogs and their puppies.
 It is time and energy consuming.
 This is what we do best, so please let us do it.
 We understand your excitement, and we are happy that you are enthusiastic about getting your pup.
 But until you take your puppy home, we are responsible and the puppy’s health and safety is our priority.
 I guarantee that the 8 weeks after the birth of your pup will be well worth your wait.

 IN THE MEANTIME WHAT CAN YOU DO?

-You can come to meet us, see the adult dogs, and see any litters that have been vet checked, immunized, and are 8 weeks old.
+You can come to meet us, see the adult dogs, and see any litters that have reached at least 5 weeks old.

 You can prepare your home for your new puppy: